The stories behind the story

 Wilf fought in many campaigns including fighting for Monty’s 8th army in Alamein, Wadi Akarit in Tunisia, Sicily and of course Normandy.
-He was wounded twice and still returned to battle!
+He was wounded twice and still returned to battle.
+Great unpublished history!

 Graphic accounts of the D-Day landings taken from two WW2 veteran memoirs

-Bill Cheall was plucked off the Dunkirk beaches on 31 May 1940 by the ship Lady of Mann, which had a heroic part to play at Dunkirk.
-The ship was captained by civilian seaman, Tom Woods, who would later be honoured with an OBE for his gallant efforts.
+Bill Cheall was plucked off the Dunkirk beaches by the Lady of Mann, captained by civilian seaman, Tom Woods.
+Great unpublished history!

-A privileged opportunity to hear 96 year old Flight Sergeant Claude Reynolds' WW2 memories, sometimes frightening, often fascinating.
+A privileged opportunity to hear 96 year old Flight Sergeant Claude Reynolds' WW2 memories, sometimes frightening, often fascinating history.

 Claude had the unenviable role of being rear gunner in a Lancaster during the 2nd world war and flew many sorties all over Europe.
 And he experienced no end of scary moments during his time as a member of 49 Squadron in the much-regaled No 5 Group Bomber Command.
 So he’s got plenty of stories to tell.

-In wartime ordinary men and women are asked to do extraordinary things.
-This is a WW2 podcast of story of the part some Isle of Wight British merchant sailors played in rescuing allied troops from the beaches of Dunkirk – in Operation Dynamo.
-From a gripping original memoir written by ship's engineer, Fred Reynard.
+The part some Isle of Wight British merchant sailors played in rescuing allied troops from the beaches of Dunkirk – in Operation Dynamo.

 The story of one man’s brave war against unexploded bombs in wartime London, during the 1940 Blitz: